 Sugar can leave you still hungry

 Because you’re not getting any real nutrients when you eat sugar, you may still feel hungry.
 One Australian study found that higher refined sugar intake was associated with an inability to realize you’re full.
 Plus, with sweet drinks, “calories from sugar in liquid form are not thought to be satiating, and people are not able to fully account for the calories that were consumed in liquid form with a compensatory reduction in calories at subsequent meals,” Dr. Malik says.
 So, you may end up eating more calories overall.
-Here’s more on why sugary snacks could be destroying your body.
+Here are 50 “healthy” snacks that are secretly bad for you.

 Sugar makes your brain suffer